kush2702/biometrics/source/voice-auth/README.md

 Steps:
 1. Run the Enrol-verify.html
-2. Enter the Endpoint and Key provided by Microsoft Azure
+2. Enter the Endpoint and Key provided by Microsoft Azure in helper.js
 3. Click on Register and Speak to Register and enrol a new user.
 4. Click on verification to verify the enrolled Users.